 Innovative Industrial Properties (IIPR)

 Some investors might look at approaching the industry indirectly.
 One company that has succeeded with this strategy is Innovative Industrial Properties, Inc. (IIPR).
-IIPR is a San Diego-based real estate investment trust that invests in properties suited for growing marijuana.
+IIPR is a Maryland real estate investment trust that invests in properties suited for growing marijuana.

 Why Investors Like It: Unlike most marijuana companies, it earns a profit.
 And as a REIT, it must pay out at least 90% of net income in the form of dividends, so investors can earn cash flow while benefiting from the otherwise volatile cannabis industry.

 Investors need to note some facts when buying exchange-traded funds that cover the marijuana industry.
 First, the marijuana industry is relatively new, so investors have few choices when it comes to marijuana ETFs.
-In addition, the average expense ratio for an ETF comes in at 0.44%, meaning investors pay $4.40 in fees for every $1,000 they invest.
-Only one marijuana ETF charges fees below that level.
+In addition, the average expense ratio for an ETF comes in at 0.70%, meaning investors pay $7 in fees for every $1,000 they invest.
+Only two marijuana ETFs charge fees below that level.

 Still, diversification can give you some protection in an industry prone to extreme moves.
 That by itself makes marijuana ETFs worth exploring, and two cannabis ETFs in particular warrant a closer look.